meetkabeershah/meetkabeershah.github.io/_posts/2016-8-9-mongodb-for-nodejs.md

 }
 </code></pre>

-With this file in **place**, simply running `npm install` will get all the packages for us inside

-**project's local** `node_modules` directory.
+With this file in **place**, simply running `npm install` will get all the packages for us inside **project's local** `node_modules` directory.
 There's also a way to install packages globally.

 # What is Node.js Driver

-The driver communicates with the `MongoDB` server using the wire protocol.
+The driver communicates with the `MongoDB` server using it's wire protocol.
 It handles things like opening sockets, detecting errors and managing connections to replica sets.
 To include the driver in an application, use code `var mongodb = require('mongodb');` and install using `npm install mongodb`.
-As we can see, it's just a node package.
+As we can see, it's **just** a node package.
 Try to connect to `MongoDB` using this package:

 <pre><code>
 var MongoClient = require('mongodb').MongoClient,